awslabs/aws-mysql-jdbc/README.md

 The figure above shows a simplified workflow of the connection plugin manager.
 Starting at the top, when a JDBC method is executed by the driver, it is passed to the connection plugin manager.
 From the connection plugin manager, the JDBC method is passed in order of plugins loaded like a chain.
 In this figure, `Custom Plugin A` to `Custom Plugin B` and finally to `Default Plugin` which executes the JDBC method and returns the result back up the chain.

-By default, Enhanced Failure Monitoring is loaded.
+[Enhanced Failure Monitoring](#Enhanced-Failure-Monitoring) and the failover functionality are implemented with connection plugins, these two plugins are loaded by default.
 Additional custom plugins can be implemented and used alongside existing ones.
 Plugins can be chained together in a desired order.
-Loading custom plugins will not include Enhanced Failure Monitoring unless explicitly stated through the `connectionPluginFactories` parameter.
+> **NOTE:** Loading custom plugins will not include Enhanced Failure Monitoring and the Failover Connection Plugin unless explicitly stated through the `connectionPluginFactories` parameter.

 The AWS JDBC Driver for MySQL attaches the `DefaultConnectionPlugin` to the tail of the connection plugin chain and actually executes the given JDBC method.